miguel-figueiredo/spring-examples/code-metrics/README.md

 # Code Metrics

-Exampel project with some code metrics and static code analytis
+Example project with some code metrics and static code analysis

 ## Checkstyle